 FitMi is the reason one patient with flaccidity after stroke was able to move his arm for the first time after only three weeks of exercise.

 Flaccidity after stroke can be a hard period to deal with.
 However, for most people, this stage does not last very long.
 With time, you should enter the second phase of stroke recovery, where flexion synergy patterns occur.

-But to avoid possible muscle atrophy, it is better not to wait for this to happen on its own.
-Instead, you can hasten through the exercises in this article.
+But to minimize muscle atrophy in the meantime, you can hasten through the exercises in this article.